boatlos/DIY-Arch/README.md

 ### Users

-First secure the root user by setting a password
+First, secure the root user by setting a password

 ```
 passwd